zannujulius/sampledemo/README.md

 follow the link to setup

-to instal jest in your node tyoescript project follow the line below https://dev.to/ghostaram/configuring-jest-for-typescript-unit-tests-4iag
+to install jest in your node tyoescript project follow the line below https://dev.to/ghostaram/configuring-jest-for-typescript-unit-tests-4iag